 8 Features of Luxury English Cottage Style Homes

-As a luxury custom home builder, Corinthian Fine Homes is about as far from following cookie-cutter architectural molds as you can get.
-While any given home we’ve built is rooted in a distinct style (Mediterranean, English Manor, etc.), from there we build according to custom needs and desires.
+With our focus on luxury custom homes, Corinthian Fine Homes builds are about as far from cookie-cutter architectural molds as you can get.
+While any given home we’ve built is rooted in a distinct style (Mediterranean, English Manor, etc.), going from there we build according to custom needs and desires.

 Our English cottage house plans fit well within the style, but we’re not afraid of adding and subtracting features to build something unique, comfortable, and feature-packed for our homeowners.
 Here are some of the features that can help make a large or small English country cottage really stand out.

 Stucco and Stone Exteriors